-Maria‑Pia Hope is the Managing Partner of Vinge since 2012.
-She is specialised in banking and finance, insolvency and reconstruction.
-She has more than 20 years’ experience of banking and finance and she is ranked among Sweden’s leading banking and finance lawyers by IFLR and Chambers Global.
-She currently acts as Chair of Lex Mundi’s Global Managing Partner’s Committee, and she was on Veckans Affärer’s list of the 125 most Powerful Women in Swedish Business in 2017, 2018 and 2019.
+Maria‑Pia Hope specialises in banking and finance, insolvency and reconstruction.
+She is Managing Partner and CEO of Vinge as of April 2012.
+She is the Chair Emeritus of Lex Mundi’s Managing Partner’s Committee, and she was on Veckans Affärer’s list of the 125 most Powerful Women in Swedish Business in 2017, 2018 and 2019.

 Maria-Pia Hope among Sweden’s most powerful businesswomen 2019.